-Qualified Performing Artists Tax Deduction
+How to Claim the Qualified Performing Artists Tax Deduction

 - Performing artists who worked for two or more employers during the year

-- National Guard or Reserve member
+- National Guard or Reserve members

 - Fee-based government officials

 You'd qualify as a performing artist if you provided services in the arts for two or more employers, receiving at least $200 or more in wages from those jobs, your job-related expenses were more than 10% of your income earned from performing artist jobs, and your AGI was $16,000 or less—without regard to this deduction—in 2017.

 You could not claim this deduction if you were married but filed a separate return.